 When we all head down the other side together, we pass a lake and then fields of bright blue lupin flowers beside houses made of mud bricks.
 We arrive at a small village for lunch and find a group of local women selling their weavings.
-The traditional Lares Trek route is also known as "the weavers trek" because so many of the villages are known for creating the colorful textiles worn and sold by the Andean people of this region.
+The traditional Lares Trek route is also known as "the weavers trek" or the "weavers way" because so many of the villages are known for creating the colorful textiles worn and sold by the Andean people of this region.
 The four women here perform a song for us before we sit down in a tent and enjoy a spread of meats cooked in the pachamanca fire pit style: pork ribs, beef, chicken, and cuy (guinea pig) for the adventurous.

 As we amble out of the village a few locals demonstrate how they use their hoes to get the ground ready for planting.
 It's like a synchronized dance between two men and a helper, quickly moving down the row using the same tools they've put to use for hundreds of years.

 The hike leads us down to a farming area that goes back to before the arrival of steel for those hoes, down to the archaeological site of Pisac.
 Most likely built in the late 1400s to defend the southern entrance to the valley, it is best known for its vast system of agricultural terraces with transplanted topsoil.
 This allowed the Inca hierarchy to produce surplus food even at high altitudes.